 • Hone his parenting skills before the baby is born by taking baby-care classes.
 "Being able to respond to baby's physical needs is one of the best ways to bond," says Roland C. Warren of the National Fatherhood Initiative.

 • Connect with great dads he knows.
 Men should reach out to experienced people the way women do, Warren says.

 • Hold the baby often.
 Studies show that the earlier fathers hold their babies, the sooner they bond with them.

-• Attend pediatrician's appointments, says Greg Bishop, founder of Boot Camp for New Dads.
+• Attend pediatrician's appointments.
 Well-child visits provide ways for dad to participate and gain information firsthand.

 • Hang out sans you.
 Babies whose fathers spend more time alone with them show more exploratory behavior, according to a study in Psychiatry.
 "That's where the serious bonding occurs," Bishop says.